spotify/testing-game/README.md

 ## Background

-This script was made to "gameify" testing at Spotify and to continue encouraging Test-Driven Development.
+This script was made to “gameify” testing at Spotify and to continue encouraging Test-Driven Development.

 ## How It Works